romanmurzac/DrivenPath/chapter_1/README.md

-`Work in progress...`

-# Chapter 1
+# **Chapter 1:** Introduction to Big Data Engineering

 ## Scenario
 You are hired as a **Junior Data Engineer** in **DrivenData** company.\
 The **DrivenData** is a Start-Up that started on the market one year ago.
 The company provide to their customers the Fibre-optic internet.
-One year ago, they started with 100 clients and every month they got ~1000 new clients.
-This year the company prognoses to have ~500 client / month.\
+One year ago, they started with ~100 clients and every month they got ~10.000 new clients.
+This year the company prognoses to have ~50.000 client / month.\
 The company for which you were hired work in sprints with length of 2 weeks.
 They use *git* for version control and *GitHub* as a cloud-based platform where they store, share, and work together with all departments to write code.
 Their services are deployed in cloud and as a cloud provider they use *Amazon Web Services (AWS)*.

 ## Assignment